In this section

 Your child will most likely be admitted to the cardiac intensive care unit (CICU) or special care nursery once symptoms are noted.
 Initially, your child may be placed on oxygen, and possibly even on a ventilator, to assist his/her breathing.
 Intravenous (IV) medications may be given to help the heart and lungs function more efficiently.

-Other important aspects of initial treatment include the following:
+Other important aspects of tricuspid atresia treatment include the following:

 - A cardiac catheterization procedure can be used as a diagnostic procedure, as well as initial treatment procedure for some heart defects.
 A cardiac catheterization procedure will usually be performed to evaluate the defect(s) and the amount of blood that is mixing.